lyz-code/blue-book/docs/pdm.md

 "importlib-metadata" = ">=3.10"
 ```

+If you get lost in understanding your dependencies, you can try using
+[`pydeps`](https://github.com/thebjorn/pydeps) to get your head around it.

 ## [Building packages](https://pdm.fming.dev/usage/project/)

 PDM can act as a PEP 517 build backend, to enable that, write the following